pbock/slackstream/README.md

 ### `MattermostStream(webhookURL[, options ])`

-Returns a new writable stream will make POST requests to the specified `webhookURL`.
+Returns a new writable stream that will make POST requests to the specified `webhookURL`.
 The optional `options` argument accepts the following options:

 * `defaults`: A template object that will be used for each request.
 The defaults